all4youBy/Exadel_CATS/front-end/README.md

 export default App;
 ```

-This will make `moduleA.js` and all its unique dependencies as a separate chunk that only loads after the user clicks the 'Load' button.
+This will make `moduleA.js` and all its unique dependencies as a separate chunk that only loads after the user clicks the 'LoadMainProject' button.

 You can also use it with `async` / `await` syntax if you prefer it.